Tilbage til Blog

 The ideal candidate will show themselves (in a way), but the whole process could still use a nudge.

-As the search nears an end and the candidates’ number gets lower, approaching the final decision, an excellent selecting factor is the type of interview questions you intend to use.
+As the search nears an end and the number of candidates gets lower, approaching the final decision, an excellent selection factor is the type of interview questions you intend to use.

 The initial, general questions are the ones that almost every developer could answer.
 So what is best, in this case, is to have an extra set of assessment questions that are project-specific or relate to the long-term goals and objectives of the company.